ha-energymanager/energy-manager-integration/README.md

    - node-red-node-random
    - node-red-node-suncalc

-Note: There will be a number of warnings at the top right of the screen.
+Note: There may be a number of warnings at the top right of the screen.
 This is because not all sensors are created yet.

 ## Configure Electricity Provider and Solcast secrets
 1) From the PV menu, click on the **cog**